Should Athletes be Worried About Potentially Banned Substances in Vitamin Supplements?

 2. Consumers should also be wary of products with labeling only in a foreign language or that are marketed through mass e-mails.

-3. Be wary of products claiming to be alternatives to FDA-approved drugs or to have effects similar to prescription drugs.
+3. Be wary of products claiming to be alternatives to FDA-approved drugs.

 4. Be wary of products claiming to be a legal alternative to anabolic steroids (this should be a no-brainer)